-But, before parameterizing, you need to create a ‘Global Data Repository’ file from which the data will be picked by following below steps:
+But, before parameterizing, you need to create a Global Data Repository file from which the data will be picked by following below steps:

 - Create a New Global data repository file.
 Right click on a root folder > Create New Global Data Repository.
 Enter values within the cells as per your required test scenario.

-- Open your test case and go to the ‘Data Input Argument’ in right pane.
+- Open your test case and go to the Data Input Argument in the right pane.
 Select your Global DR file and expand it.

-- Go to the specific test case step and map with corresponding column to pick its data value.
+- Go to the specific test case step and map with the corresponding column to pick its data value.
 The static value of your recorded test case step will be replaced with the mapped Global DR value.

-Now, click on ‘Run now’ button to execute your Test script.
+Now, click on the Run now button to execute your Test script.
 You need to select Session Name, Choose or Create Build, Plugin used, Execution Agent and Generic Plugin in Execution Wizard to proceed execution process.

-‘Show Advanced Settings’ option is available in execution wizard which helps you configure Snapshot of steps (along with quality and step timeout), session tags and global variables.
+Show Advanced Settings option is available in execution wizard which helps you configure Snapshot of steps (along with quality and step timeout), session tags and global variables.

 Before starting execution on your local machine, make sure that OpKey Execution Agent is configured & running properly on your machine.
 In case of execution on cloud, there is no need of OpKey Execution Agent.
-For details about OpKey Execution Agent, click here.

-Just after few seconds, a dialog box appears with notification message ‘Execution Started Successfully’.
+Just after a few seconds, a dialog box appears with notification message Execution Started Successfully.

 Once, execution gets started, Execution Logs are generated.
 You can go through execution logs and analyze your test execution.

-You can also ‘Expand all’ and ‘Collapse all’ executed steps by using respective buttons whether they are fail or pass individually.
-You can delete selected execution result.
-‘Search’ feature is also included within the execution result.
+You can also Expand all and Collapse all executed steps by using respective buttons whether they are fail or pass individually.
+You can delete the selected execution result.
+The search feature is also included in the execution result.